heyimpranay7/Emotion-Based-Music-Player-BTP/README.md

 Note: You can see the images on which assumption of emotion is made in the images folder.
-I advise u to train the model in your pc and then use it(I case you are using any new or updated dataset).
+I advise u to train the model(Update_model.py) in your pc and then use it(I case you are using any new or updated dataset).